Introduction

 Epidemiology

-Drug-induced gingival overgrowth is most commonly seen in male children and adolescents, with a most prevalent location in the anterior gingival tissue.
-The individual's genotype affects the development of DIGO [12], and the extent and degree of overgrowth depend on the drug.
+DIGO is most commonly seen in male children and adolescents, with the most prevalent location being in the anterior gingival tissue.
+The individual's genotype affects the development of DIGO,[12] and the extent and degree of overgrowth depend on the drug.
 Phenytoin, cyclosporin, and nifedipine are the most common causes of gingival overgrowth, and phenytoin has the highest prevalence.
-It is estimated that 50% of adults treated with phenytoin experience gingival enlargement, 30% with cyclosporin, and 20% with nifedipine.[12]
+There is an estimation that 50% of adults treated with phenytoin experience gingival enlargement, 30% with cyclosporin, and 20% with nifedipine.[12]

 Pathophysiology